 B2B Features

-BigCommerce's B2B Edition includes customer-specific pricing, price lists, quote management, and purchase order payment terms natively, without requiring expensive third-party apps.
-For manufacturers, distributors, or brands with complex wholesale relationships, this native capability is a significant advantage.
+BigCommerce's B2B Edition includes customer-specific pricing, price lists, quote management, purchase order payment terms, company account hierarchies, and buyer role permissions natively, without requiring expensive third-party apps.
+For manufacturers, distributors, or brands with complex wholesale relationships, this native capability is a significant advantage over Shopify's app-dependent B2B approach.

 Annual Sales Limits

-Squarespace Commerce is the best option for merchants who prioritise visual design above all else and operate in categories where aesthetic presentation drives purchase decisions: fashion, art, photography, jewellery, and similar lifestyle products.
+Squarespace Commerce is the best option for merchants who prioritize visual design above all else and operate in categories where aesthetic presentation drives purchase decisions: fashion, art, photography, jewelry, and similar lifestyle products.

 Design Quality

 Squarespace's templates are consistently among the most attractive of any platform.
-The block-based editor makes it possible to achieve sophisticated layouts without CSS knowledge.
-For a small merchant without design resources, this matters.
+The Fluid Engine block-based editor makes it possible to achieve sophisticated layouts without CSS knowledge.
+For a small merchant without dedicated design resources, this matters significantly -- a Baymard Institute study (2024) found that 94% of first impressions of e-commerce sites are design-related, and that visually trustworthy stores convert at 1.5-2x the rate of visually mediocre ones.

 Limitations

 Squarespace Commerce is not built for operational complexity.
-It lacks a robust App Store, has limited payment gateway support (Stripe and PayPal primarily), and does not support advanced B2B, subscriptions, or multi-currency pricing at lower tiers.
-Merchants who outgrow basic direct-to-consumer operations will quickly feel constrained.
+It lacks a robust app store, has limited payment gateway support (Stripe and PayPal primarily), and does not support advanced B2B, robust subscription management, or multi-currency pricing at lower tiers.
+Merchants who outgrow basic direct-to-consumer operations will feel constrained quickly.
+The platform also offers limited API access, making it a poor choice for headless commerce or deep integrations.

 Pricing

-Wix has evolved from a website builder into a competent e-commerce platform over the past several years.
-Its drag-and-drop editor remains one of the most flexible in terms of visual layout freedom, and its Business and eCommerce plans add solid commerce functionality.
+Wix has evolved from a website builder into a competent e-commerce platform.
+Its drag-and-drop editor remains one of the most flexible in terms of visual layout freedom, and its Business and eCommerce plans add solid commerce functionality for small to mid-sized merchants.

 Editor Freedom

 Wix offers more positional freedom than Squarespace -- elements can be placed anywhere on the canvas without snapping to a grid.
-This makes it easier to create truly unique layouts but also easier to create poorly structured ones.
+This makes it easier to create truly unique layouts but also easier to create poorly structured ones without design guidance.
+For merchants with a clear visual vision, the freedom is valuable.

 Pricing